WHY WISER

 Evolve

-• Let Demand Pull What is Necessary
+- Let Demand Pull What's Necessary

 ReDesign

 Now you know what you actually want.
-Redesign the system based on what you discovered, not what you originally planned.
+ReDesign the system based on what you discovered, not what you originally planned.
 Build a system that learns and adapts as your understanding continues to evolve.

 The WISER approach works best when you approach implementation with the same mindset as the process itself: practical, focused, and ready to discover what actually works.
 Don't turn implementation into another bureaucratic exercise.